pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Don't perform deletes on readonly subenttities
-- id fields should be _id fields
 - User has SalesItems and Orders subentities
 - MongoDb lookup
 - New entities: User has Followers (User-User manyToMany), show SalesItems from followers